JordanPickles/modelling-airbnbs-property-listing-dataset-/README.md

 # modelling-airbnbs-property-listing-dataset-
-This porject is the 4th project of the AiCore data career accelerator programme and this project contributes to the data science aspect of the course.
+This project is fulfils the data science aspect of the AiCore data career accelerator programme.

 The objective of this project was to build a framework to systematically train, tune, and evaluate models on several tasks that are tackled by the Airbnb team.